kristengrewe/RPP-DSR-Reference/README.md

 # Daily & Weekly Tasks

 ## Everyday:
-- Take attendance (reach out to PL or student directly if they are not in class)
+- Take attendance (*If the student is not in class, reach out to PL or the student directly)
-- Start recording of class lecture OR open assessment in LEARN - make announcements when 30, 15, and 5 minutes remain)
+- Remember to RECORD lectures
+- Open LEARN modules, assessments, and assignments for the day
-- Check to see if an assessment grading is needed - grade if needed and message the PL when the HUB spreadsheet has been updated
+- Check to see if an assessment grading is needed - grade and message the PL when the HUB spreadsheet has been updated
 - Check assignments due today and check late submissions from the previous week.
 Update assignment submission HUB.
 If a student has not submitted an assignment please complete ONE of the following:
 	- 1. Message the student and the PL asking why the student has not turned in an assignment.
 Use the following message:
 	- “...”
+(Kristen to fill in messaging)
+	- OR
 	- 2. Contact the PL to reach out
+- *Check non-lecture day links for additional instructions

+- **Send a slack message out at the end of class of assignments due (including async), assessments, and Capstone proposal due dates coming up the following week (include dates)
+	- bold async assignment(s)
+	- italicize paired assignment(s)
+	- Announcement Example Image

 ## Saturday only:
 - [Assign pair programming](#Pair-Programming) groups and assign a “scheduler” 2 weeks out
-- Check to see if your office hours are correct for the following 2 weeks
+- Check to see if your [office hours](##DSR-Coverage-Calendars) are correct for the following 2 weeks
-- Open the LEARN modules for the upcoming week
+- Open the needed LEARN modules for the upcoming week
-- Check next week’s schedule (spreadsheet & google calendar) following items for accuracy:
+- Check next week’s schedule ([spreadsheet](https://docs.google.com/spreadsheets/d/1L5IDfOIK6u2oWkt0Io-SYhtJlluVLCJbnWn0E-N_pqs/edit#gid=0) & [google calendar](##Cohort-Google-Calendars)) following items for accuracy:
 	- (spreadsheet calendar should be most up to date)
 	- Check lecture, retro, assessment, case-study, capstones, break dates
 	- Check that all recordings have been uploaded to spreadsheet (update if they have not been uploaded)
-- **Send a slack message out at the end of class of assignments due (including async), assessments, and Capstone proposal due dates coming up the following week (include dates)
-	- bold async assignment(s)
-	- italicize paired assignment(s)
-	- Announcement Example Image

 	[Lecture Days](#Lecture-Days)